 - Medical services and psychosocial support

-*** IOM does not support voluntary returns to Syria and Afghanistan at this stage.**
+*** IOM does not support voluntary returns to the Syrian Arab Republic, Afghanistan and Ukraine at this stage.**

 Funded 75% by the Asylum, Migration and Integration Fund of the European Union (AMIF) and 25% by National Funds